infinity0/msg-notes/causal/01-ordering.rst

 (are *before*) a message we *have* already received.
 Messages in the delivery buffer will have three types of parents: those already accepted, those also in the buffer, and those that haven't been seen yet.
-For the last case, this is either because the parent p doesn't exist (the sender is lying), or because the transport is being unreliable or malicious.
+For the last case, this is either because the parent p doesn't exist (the author is lying), or because the transport is being unreliable or malicious.

 We don't assume the transport is reliable, so we should give it a grace period